Domenica Regazzoni (Bellano LC, 1953)

 She created the itinerant exhibitions Dal legno al suono (Skira catalog edited by Gillo Dorfles), that were exhibited in prestigious venues, including Sala d'Arme in Palazzo Vecchio in Florence (2003), Teatro Dal Verme in Milan (2004), Villa Manzoni in Lecco (2005), Auditorium Parco della Musica in Rome (2006).

 The exhibitions inspired by the world of violin making continued in 2007 with the Spartito del Sogno curated by Domenico Montalto at the Bocconi University in Milan and in 2008 with the exhibition Scolpire la musica at the International Museum of Music in Bologna (Skira catalog edited by Martina Corgnati).
 In the same year, she set up a solo exhibition in Kyoto at the Miyawaki Gallery.

-Since 2007, she starts working in the graphic art field at Giorgio Upiglio atelier, with whom she collaborates until 2013, year of his death.
+From 2007, she began working in the field of engraving at the Giorgio Upiglio printing house with which she collaborated until 2013 the year of his death.

 Roma - Mostra collettiva